Germany's Maas skeptical on UK-Ireland talks solving Brexit deadlock

 BERLIN (Reuters) - German Foreign Minister Heiko Maas said on Sunday it was unclear how any talks between Britain and Ireland on resolving the question of the Irish backstop could help the European Union’s deal with London on Brexit.

-Asked by ZDF television about media reports on May’s possible talks with the Irish government, Maas said the idea seemed “creative”, but it was unclear how it would work.
+Asked by ZDF television about media reports on possible plans by May to negotiate a bilateral deal with the Irish government, Maas said it was unclear how it would work.

 “We have to negotiate and also agree a withdrawal agreement with Britain.
 It is a bit of a mystery to me what the British government wants to negotiate with Dublin or what sort of an additional agreement it should be,” he told German television.